camcast04/CapstoneIOS/README.md

 ***** Advanced Identification Features

 - [] As a user, I want the app to automatically identify the species in my photos using AI to get instant information about my discoveries.

-***** Personalized Notifications

-- [] As a user, I want to receive notifications about new challenges or when a species I'm interested in is spotted nearby.
-Educational Content and Tips

 - [] As a user, I want to access educational content about wildlife and environmental conservation to enhance my knowledge.

 ***** Social Media Integration